 Example #1 – Go the Extra Mile to Give Value!

-I was recently in a forum where a woman asked for advice on the best way to do video for free.
-The answers she received form the group were not really helpful.
+I was recently in a forum where a woman asked for advice on the best way to make videos for free.
+The answers she received from the group were not really helpful.
 She was told to try a variety of expensive or clunky video production software programs.
 I mean hey, this lady specifically asked for FREE video production that worked, right?
 Well, I had the answer!

 You see, I use Google Hangouts On-Air to create all of my online videos and I knew that by sharing this with her, I could easily answer her question, build my reputation as an expert, and offer her great value at no charge.

 - First, I explained that Google Hangouts On-Air is absolutely free.